ijsKoud/PaperPlane/README.md

 PaperPlane is a file/shorturl upload server that is created for ShareX users.
 It comes with a lot of cool features such as a clean dashboard, file renaming, frontend file/url uploading and a lot more.

+**This version is indev and very unstable.
+Using this may end up deleting your files, use it at your own risk.
+For the v2 stable version please refer to [this branch](https://github.com/ijsKoud/PaperPlane/tree/legacy-v2)**

 ## Features

 -   Fast rendering thanks to Next.js